adasomg/the-missing-clojure-intro/README.md

  "to"

-;; we're very lucky, clojure already comes with a function frequencies ;; it returns a map, maping values to the times they occur in a collection main=> (pprint (frequencies (flatten (map (comp tokenize first :content) headers)))) {"Interviews" 1,
+;; we're very lucky, clojure already comes with a function frequencies ;; it returns a map, mapping values to the times they occur in a collection main=> (pprint (frequencies (flatten (map (comp tokenize first :content) headers)))) {"Interviews" 1,
  "Why" 1,
 ...}
-;; our code is getting really ugly, nested function applications don't look pretty ;; using a ->> "thread last macro"
+;; our code is getting really ugly, so many function applications don't look pretty ;; Clojure has a ->> "thread last macro"
-;; we can rewrite it in a way reads a little more naturally main=> (->> headers (map (comp tokenize first :content)) flatten frequencies pprint) {"Interviews" 1,
+;; we can use it to rewrite in a way reads a little more naturally main=> (->> headers (map (comp tokenize first :content)) flatten frequencies pprint) {"Interviews" 1,
  "Why" 1,